-Interesting coastal walk past sand dune and an army range to an eerie shingle landscape with a nuclear power station.
-Travel by bus
+Interesting coastal walk past an extra wide beach framed by sand dunes and an army range to an eerie shingle desert landscape with decommissioned nuclear power stations.
+Return by bus.

 ---|---|